sudobob/matsuura_uploader/README.md

 # Docker
 A simple dockerfile has been added for testing purposes.
 This docker file is based on a Raspbian image built around Python 3.5.

-To build the docker file, execute the following from the root of the repository directory:
+To build the docker image, execute the following from the root of the repository directory:

 ```
 docker build -t matsuura_uploader .